Davey782/IT-Home-Lab/Windows/Local-Users-and-Groups/README.md

 # Windows Local User & Group Management
 ## Objective
-Create, manage, and remove local users and groups on Windows 11 using both the GUI (Computer Management) and the command line (PowerShell), and verify permission boundaries between standard and administrator accounts.
+Create, manage, and remove local users and groups on Windows 11 using both the GUI (Computer Management) and the command line (PowerShell), and verify permissions between standard and administrator accounts.
 ---
 ## Environment
 - VMware workstation pro